SUSE/cap-terraform/aks/README.md

  export ARM_TENANT_ID=<Tenant Id>
  export ARM_SUBSCRIPTION_ID=<Subscription id>
  ```
  These env vars are used by the Terraform AzureRM provider to login to Azure with the configured SP credentials.
  Note the SP must have sufficient privileges, the created account must have at least contributor role on the tenant you may used az cli by running  `az ad sp create-for-rbac`or via the portal by creating app
  registration account as assigning the specific role.

 1. Create a `terraform.tfvars` or update the `terraform.tfvars.json` (should be in your `.gitignore` or outside source control as it contains sensitive information) file with the following information
     -  `location` (Azure region - eastus, westus etc.)
     -  `az_resource_group` (the resource group must exist), it the resource group which will be assigned to the created workers nodes
-    -  `ssh_public_key` (location of the SSH key file for access to worker nodes)
+    -  `ssh_public_key` (SSH public key for access to worker nodes)
     -  `agent_admin`(SSH user name)
     -  `client_id` (Azure Service Principal app id, same as in step 0)
     -  `client_secret` ( Azure SP password, same as in step 0)